Global well-posedness and scattering for nonlinear Schr{\"o}dinger equations with algebraic nonlinearity when $d = 2, 3$, $u_{0}$ radial: Description of the I-method and outline of the proof

-To do this we use long term Strichartz estimates. \cite{D2} utilized the long - time Strichartz estimates within the context of the mass - critical nonlinear Schr{\"o}dinger initial value problem.
-The long time Strichartz estimates have been utilized in subsequent papers (\cite{D4}, \cite{D3}, \cite{KV2}, \cite{Murphy1}, \cite{Murphy2}, \cite{Murphy3}, \cite{Visan1}).
-By $(\ref{2.23})$ and theorem $\ref{t1.1}$, for any $T > 0$ there exists $\delta(T) > 0$ such that if $[0, T] \subset J$, $[0, T + \delta) \subset J$.
-Therefore $J$ is open and the proof is complete.
-Finally, we can recover the $\| u(t) \|_{H^{s}}$ bound by rescaling back and then computing the $\| u(t) \|_{H^{s}}$ norm from the bounds on $M(u(t))$ and $E(Iu(t))$ after rescaling.
+$(\ref{2.23})$ and Theorem $\ref{t1.1}$ imply that for any $T > 0$ there exists $\delta(T) > 0$ such that if $[0, T] \subset J$, $[0, T + \delta) \subset J$.
+Therefore $J$ is open and thus $J = [0, \infty)$.
+Finally, we can recover the $\| u(t) \|_{H^{s}}$ bound by rescaling back and then computing the $\| u(t) \|_{H^{s}}$ norm from the bounds on $M(u(t))$ and $E(Iu(t))$ after rescaling. $(\ref{2.23})$ is proved using long time Strichartz estimates.
+Estimates of this form were introduced in \cite{D2} within the context of the mass-critical nonlinear Schr{\"o}dinger initial value problem.
+The long time Strichartz estimates have been utilized in subsequent papers (\cite{D3}, \cite{D4}, \cite{KV2}, \cite{Murphy2}, \cite{Murphy1}, \cite{Murphy3}, \cite{Visan1}).